DISCOUNT: Drone Photography Masterclass (50USD Off!): 50+ videos, 15+ hours of content. Click here to find out more!

 2. DJI Mavic 3 Pro & DJI Mavic 3 Classic

 Building on the success of the original Mavic 3, the DJI Mavic 3 Pro & DJI Mavic 3 Classic are solid photography workhorses.
 Both of them come with the same great wide-angle camera (and sensor) of the Mavic 3.
 While the DJI Mavic 3 Classic has a single camera, the DJI Mavic 3 Pro has an additional 3x telephoto lens and a 7x telephoto camera.
-I also wrote a detailed 6-month review on the DJI Mavic 3 Pro in case you need any convincing.
+I also wrote my drone camera review of the Mavic 3 Pro after six months in case you need any convincing.

 Buy the DJI Mavic 3 Classic: https://geni.us/jvn-mavic3classic